How To Use And Configure WordPress Widgets – Part 4

 Important

-Tags displayed in the widget are listed in the Tags screen …
+Tags displayed in the Tag Cloud widget are managed in the Tags screen …

 (Tags area)

-To insert the widget, find a Tag Cloud widget in the Available Widgets section and drag it to your sidebar …
+To insert the widget, select a Tag Cloud widget in the Available Widgets section and drag it to your sidebar area …

 WordPress Tag Cloud Widget

-There is really very little to configure.
-You can add a widget title, and choose whether to display items in the tag cloud using Tags or Categories.
+There is really very little to set up in this widget.
+You can add a title if you want, and choose whether to display items in the tag cloud using Tags or Categories.
 Click Save when finished …

 (WordPress Tag Cloud Widget settings)

-The example below shows an Tag Cloud widget configured for showing Categories instead of Tags
+The example below shows an Tag Cloud widget set up for showing Categories instead of Tags

 To learn more about using post tags in WordPress, see this tutorial:

-To complete this tutorial series, we’ll configure the default Archives Widget, which is a common widget.
+To complete this tutorial series, we’ll configure the default Archives Widget, which is a frequently-used widget.

 As you continue adding new content to WordPress, your older posts begin to move further away from public view.
 Your posts are still there, it’s just not as visible.